RandomSideProjects/Media-Manager/README.md

 ## Creating a Source JSON

+Update - July 17 : we now have a too for this, please use Creator.html or navigate to the menu on the main page and select

 A “source” is a JSON file describing your episodes.
 It must follow this structure:

 ```json